elleen/elleen.github.io/index.md

 **College of Computer and Information Science (Northeastern University)** · Boston, MA
 *Research Assistant*
 May 2017 - February 2018
-Worked on a project researching privacy in mobile applications; specifically, media exfiltration in Application application and third-party libraries
+Worked on a project researching privacy in mobile applications; specifically, media exfiltration in Android apps and third-party libraries

 **Placester** · Boston, MA
 *Engineering Co-op*